astronomer/airflow-guides/guides/kubepod-operator.md

 You also need an existing Kubernetes cluster to connect to.
 This is commonly the same cluster that Airflow is running on, but it doesn't have to be.

 You don't need to use the Kubernetes executor to use the KubernetesPodOperator.
-You can use any of the following executors:
+You can choose any of the following executors:

 - Local executor
 - LocalKubernetes executor